jimburton/scrabble/chapters/Chapter8.md

 components of an application, and so on.

-It is sometimes said that the main things a person needs to be a good programmer are the capacity to jump easily between levels of abstraction and the ability to keep the requirements of the different levels in their head simultaneously.
+It is sometimes said that the main things a person needs to be a good programmer are the capacity to jump easily between different levels of abstraction, and the ability to keep the differing requirements of the levels in their head simultaneously.

 The only way to learn these skills is by practising them, which means writing a lot of code.
-It's a continuous process, and one of the great things about being a programmer is that you never stop learning.
-Every now and then you "level up" -- some concept or technique that you were aware of but never really understood suddenly becomes clear, and seems so simple that you wonder how anyone could fail to see the usefulness of it.
+It's a continuous process, and one of the great things about being a programmer is that (like it or not) you never stop learning.
+Every now and then you "level up" -- some concept or technique that you were aware of but never properly understood suddenly becomes clear, and seems so simple that you wonder how anyone could fail to see the usefulness of it.
 This is particularly true if you're using Haskell!
-I hope that this book might provide a levelling-up moment for some reader on the way to understanding functional problem solving and design.
+I hope that this book might add to a levelling-up moment for some reader on the way to understanding functional problem solving and design.

 [Contents](../README.md)